This week’s tutorial is all about showing you a quick way to fix cement steps in less than one day.

 Trust me, Pam is a remarkable cement or concrete tool.
 If it stops steak or chicken from sticking to the grill then cement is no match!

 Place the wood form against the step.
-Place cinder blocks again a the wood to hold it in place.
+Place cinder blocks again the wood to hold it in place.

 I chose to use Quikrete Quick Setting Cement for this project for its quick drying time.
 And this was an absolute necessity since there’s no other way to